bryce-mcmath/traderu/README.md

 ![Demo](https://github.com/bryce-mcmath/traderu/blob/master/docs/demo.gif?raw=true)

-The above gif demonstrates basic usage.
+The above gif demonstrates our basic app flow.
 For more screenshots and other documentation, navigate to the /docs directory from the root of this repo.

 ## Getting started